 The photo above shows a typical official request for sterilization.
 It is by

 Dr. G.T.
 Parrott, Superintendent of an institution in North Carolina, to the state's Eugenic Board in 1948, for the sterilization of Willis Lynch.
 (Note the disallowal of physical castration.
-Disallowal had not always been the case.
-Its nature fit in too well with the Nazi medical horrors and that method was discarded here.
+Disallowal had not always been the case).

 Note that sterilization continued here (yes, HERE!) for 32 years after we knew the Eugenic basis of 360,000 sterilizations of Germans by the Nazis (including 17,000 Deaf people).

 The Nazis got much of their sterilization and euthanasia ideas from America, emulating the Eugenic system of California.

 The American who created the model law for forced sterilization, to be adapted by many states here, was given an honorary doctorate by the Nazis.
 Going even further, getting rid of dysgenic people via starvation, injection, gas, poison, exposure, etc, was first suggested in American Eugenic literature.